Santosh-Gupta/SpeedTorch/README.md

-Are optimizers on CPU or GPU?
-To bench marking to/from optimizers.
+#Are optimizers on CPU or GPU? do bench marking to/from optimizers.

 # SpeedTorch